shanbhag10/mastermind/README.md

-# mastermind
+# Mastermind

-Web App for Mastermind game
+### React Web App for Mastermind game

+Check it out here - bit.ly/play-mastermind (best on the phone)